The CEO Problem with $r$th Power of Difference and Logarithmic Distortions

 This paper is organized as follows.
-Sec.~\ref{sec:model} formally defines the CEO problem and the figure of merit that we are interested in.
-Sec.~\ref{sec:regular_ceo} states the regular CEO problem and result with complete proofs.
-Sec.~\ref{sec:nonregular_ceo} states the non-regular CEO problem and result; since parts of the proof including Berger-Tung compression and coding rate derivation duplicate their regular counterparts, common steps are omitted.
+Sec.~\ref{sec:model} formally defines the CEO problem and the figure of merit we are interested in.
+Sec.~\ref{sec:regular_ceo} states the regular CEO problem and results with complete proofs.
+Sec.~\ref{sec:nonregular_ceo} states the non-regular CEO problem and results; proof steps that are identical to their regular counterparts are omitted.
 Sec.~\ref{sec:equivalence} shows the asymptotic equivalence of quadratic and logarithmic distortions.
 Sec.~\ref{sec:discussion} concludes the paper and mentions a few possible extensions.